Universal Algorithm for Online Trading Based on the Method of Calibration: Competing with stationary trading strategies from RKHS

 This protocol is more general than two basic trading protocols (Fig~\ref{fig-3}) together, since {\it Stock Market} can use information on the decisions of both traders $M$ and $D$ before revealing a future price $S_i$.

+Past prices, signals and predictions are also known to {\it Trader M} in the perfect-information protocol. {\it Trader D} can use only side information.
+For example, at any step $i$, past prices and predictions can be encoded in the signal ${\bf x}_i$ and used by {\it Trader D}.

-At first, for simplicity, we consider a case of dealing for a rise, since the proof of optimality (Theorem~\ref{main-r1}) is much more clear in this case than that in general case (Theorem~\ref{main-r1a}).
-Also, a series of numerical experiments presented in Section~\ref{app-1}, are performed for the case where both traders dealing for a rise.
-The case of dealing for a fall is considered similarly.
+At first, for simplicity, we consider a case of going long, since the proof of optimality (Theorem~\ref{main-r1}) is much more clear in this case than that in general case (Theorem~\ref{main-r1a}).
+Also, a series of numerical experiments presented in Section~\ref{app-1}, are performed for the case where both traders going long.
+The case of going short is considered similarly.

 At each step $i$ we will compute a forecast $p_i$ of a future price and randomize it to $\tilde p_i$.
 We also randomize the past price $S_{i-1}$ of the stock to $\tilde S_{i-1}$.
 Details of this computation and randomization are given in Section~\ref{gam-1a}.
 Our universal strategy is a randomized decision rule -- it takes only two values: